oneiric/vld/console/README.txt

        subdirectory from the Platform SDK.
 Make sure it's at the top of the list.

-  4) VLD also depends on one other header file (dbgint.h) that will only be installed if you elected to install the CRT source files when you installed Visual C++.
+  4) VLD also depends on two other header files (dbgint.h and mtdll.h) that will only be installed if you elected to install the CRT source files when you installed Visual C++.
 If you didn't install the CRT sources, you'll need to re-run the Visual C++ installer and install them.
-If you are not sure whether you installed the CRT sources when you installed Visual C++, check to see if dbgint.h exists in the CRT\src subdirectory of your Visual C++ installation directory.
-If those files are missing, or you don't have a CRT\src directory, then chances are you need to re-install Visual C++ with the CRT sources selected.
+If you are not sure whether you installed the CRT sources when you installed Visual C++, check to see if dbgint.h and mtdll.h exist in the CRT\src subdirectory of your Visual C++ installation directory.
+If that file is missing, or you don't have a CRT\src directory, then chances are you need to re-install Visual C++ with the CRT sources selected.

   5) Make sure that your Visual C++ installation's CRT\src subdirectory is in the include search path.
 Refer to step 3 for instructions on how to